pulumi/registry/themes/default/content/registry/packages/azure-native-v2/from-v1-to-v2/_index.md

 ### Contributing

-If you experience any unexpected issues during your migration or would like to contribute, please visit our [respository](https://github.com/pulumi/pulumi-azure-native) to [https://github.com/pulumi/pulumi-azure-native/issues] or submit a pull request.
+If you experience any unexpected issues during your migration or would like to contribute to our codebase, please visit our [respository](https://github.com/pulumi/pulumi-azure-native) to [https://github.com/pulumi/pulumi-azure-native/issues] or submit a pull request.